 The Olympics help promote sports and health in the host country

 The Olympics promote sports in the host city and country.
-During the Olympics, athletes who are usually unknown are put in the spotlight, are widely recognized, and can even become national heroes.
+During the Olympics, athletes who are usually unknown are put in the spotlight, are widely recognized, and can even become international heroes.
 This can encourage local kids and athletes to follow their athletic dreams.
 Moreover, hosting the Olympics increases the importance of and participation in sports – not to mention new sports facilities being built (or old ones being renovated) that will remain after the Games for local use.
 The combination of these factors leaves a long-lasting positive impact on the host city.
 Therefore, hosting the Olympics contributes to a more sports-oriented and healthier society on a city and national level.

 It makes people happy